Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

  This project is developed using *HTML* and *CSS*, with a small bit of simple *Javascript* to aid with functiality.

 <h1>UX</h1>

+# Stratergy

 This website is designed for fans to find all the information on the music duo's Discography in a simplistic user friendly webpage<br>
 Below you can find the following user stories that were brainstomred as part of the planning process.

 ### <ins>User stories</ins>

-- As a visiting user I want to browse the duo's music discography so that I can listen to there past and current releases
+* As a visiting user I want to browse the duo's music discography so that I can listen to there past and current releases
-- As a visiting user I want to learn more about past releases and know where I can purchase there music
+* As a visiting user I want to learn more about past releases and know where I can purchase there music
-- As a visiting user I want to understand more about the music artists history
+* As a visiting user I want to understand more about the music artists history
-- As a visiting user I want to be directed easily to the duos social media where I can contact them for any potential bookings
+* As a visiting user I want to be directed easily to the duos social media where I can contact them for any potential bookings
-- As a visiting user I want to be able to register my email so that I can keep up to date with any news or future releases
+* As a visiting user I want to be able to register my email so that I can keep up to date with any news or future releases

 # Scope

 ## Website Requirements

-#### <ins>User Needs
+#### <ins>User Needs</ins>

-- Website is simple,user friendly, minimalistic design
+* Website is simple,user friendly, minimalistic design
-- Branding is bold, stands out, eye catching
+* Branding is bold, stands out, eye catching
-- Content to be navigable
+* Content to be navigable

-#### <ins>Engagment
+#### <ins>Engagment</ins>

-- Call to action points clear and noticable
+* Call to action points clear and noticable
-- Engagement with a simplistic form
+* Engagement with a simplistic form
-- All pages keeps engagement clear and easy to locate over existing features.
+* All pages keeps engagement clear and easy to locate over existing features.

-#### <ins>Translates / Purpose
+#### <ins>Translates / Purpose</ins>

-- Main description of artists discography on home page
+* Main description of artists discography on home page
-- Make further details of artists discography on alternate pages
+* Make further details of artists discography on alternate pages
-- Make the descriptions simple and straight to the point
+* Make the descriptions simple and straight to the point

 # Structure

 ## Home Page

+* Engages user with artists logo/brand
+* Call to action point bold, stands out for initial contact
+* Proivides user with full break down of the artists
+* <ins>User Aims</ins>
+    * Simplicity/navigable
+    * Attraction
+    * Explains database
+* <ins>Artists Aims</ins>
+    * Strengthen following
+    * Engagement
+    * Understand the database

+## Discography

+* Explain how the database works
+* Explain, store and orginasie artists collections
+* Consistent structure
+* <ins>User Aims</ins>
+    * Information easily attained
+    * Presentation intuative
+    * Good structure
+* <ins>Artists Aims</ins>
+    * Sell the brand
+    * Grow database
+    * Clear on objective

+## About

+* Clear understanding of artists
+* Sustain users knowledge
+* User friendly/simple
+* <ins>User Aims</ins>
+   * Acquire information
+   * Understand the artists
+   * Be curious
+* <ins>Artists Aims</ins>
+   * Inform user
+   * Create a meaningful relationship
+   * persuade user to engage further

+## Contact

+* Allows user to connect directly with a form
+* Simple and navigable point of contact
+* Linea naritve style interaction
+* <ins> Users Aims </ins>
+   * Ease of access
+   * Minimal data needed for initial engagement
+   * Eye catching call to action
+* <ins> Arists Aims</ins>
+   * Engagement
+   * Aquire user Information/feedback
+   * Understand your users

 # Skeleton Plane
 ### <ins>Wireframes</ins>